 Source: Wikipedia, HTML

-Important: Like everything in the digital realm, HTML is also subject to frequent changes, and sometimes these changes will no doubt affect WordPress.
+Important: Like everything else, HTML is subject to frequent changes, and sometimes these changes will no doubt affect WordPress.

-Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced a number of new “tags” to keep up with the latest advances in software and web browser technology.
-As several older tags become obsolete, you can expect that WordPress will also continue to update its core application in order to ensure compatibility with industry-wide coding standards.
+Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced several new “tags” to remain up-to-date with new advances in web applications and web browser technology.
+As several tags used in older and even recent versions of WordPress are being phased out of HTML5, you can expect that WordPress will also continue updating its code in order to ensure compatibility with industry-wide standards.

-How To Use HTML Tags To Format Content In Your Pages And Posts
+Using HTML In Your WordPress Pages And Posts

-We discuss the WordPress Visual Editor and how to add content to pages and posts in other ”how to” articles.
+We cover the WordPress Visual Editor and how to add content to pages and posts in separate articles.

-What HTML Formatting Tags Can Be Inserted Into WordPress?
+What HTML Tags Can Be Inserted Into Posts And Pages?

-The WordPress Text editor allows you to insert many widely-used HTML tags, including the ones shown below:
+WordPress lets you use many commonly-used HTML formatting tags, such as the ones below:

-Below are some simple text formatting examples using a number of the HTML tags displayed in the table above …
+Here are a few simple content formatting examples using some of the HTML tags listed above …

-Out of the box, the WordPress Text Content Editor displays a standard set of menu features …
+Out of the box, the WordPress HTML (Text) Editor comes with a number of standard menu features …

 - i :